emcee263-ai/snakes-and-ladders-game/README.md

 # 🐍 Snakes & Ladders

-A single self-contained `index.html` — no build step, no framework.
-Works with Acode → GitHub → Vercel exactly like before.
+A single self-contained `index.html` — no build step, no framework

 ## Features
 - **Face-to-Face mode**: pass one phone around, 2–4 players, empty slots filled by bots.